Quite simply, divestment is the opposite of investment – the action of removing money that has been invested somewhere.

-Check out our switching banks materials to find out more about making the most of divestment action.
+Check out our how to switch banks page to find out more about making the most of divestment action.

 Obviously, the recognition of the devastating impact on fossil fuels use on climate change is a major inspiration, however there are also many more localised and specific environmental problems caused – and threats posed – by the fossil fuel industry.

 Want to get your divestment journey started?
-Put your bank on notice by completing the form below.
+Put your bank on notice by completing the form adjacent.

-The single largest divestment action to date has been the Norwegian sovereign wealth fund’s decision to ditch its holdings in companies that derive more than 30% of their business or revenue from coal.
-Valued at over $1 trillion the fund is largest of its kind in the world and its decision to divest was largely brought about by sustained community pressure.
+One of the most noteworthy divestment actions to date has been the Norwegian sovereign wealth fund’s decision to ditch its holdings in companies that derive more than 30% of their business or revenue from coal.
+Valued at over $1 trillion, the fund’s decision to divest was largely brought about by sustained community pressure.